Sunday 13 April 1941

 The Luftwaffe bombs Malta just after midnight on the 14th.
 The bulk of the destruction takes place at Mdina and nearby areas, but Luqa and some areas along the coast also are hit.
 It is a "lucky" raid for the British because many of the bombs narrowly miss causing much worse damage.
 For instance, bombs hit a large shelter protecting a hundred people, cut all escape unharmed.

 Malta is facing another, more insidious problem than daily bombing raids.
-The constant action is wearing out the antiaircraft guns that are a main source of protection.
+The constant action is wearing out the antiaircraft guns that are the main source of protection.
 In addition, there are not enough anti-aircraft soldiers, so many guns are manned by "amateurs" or they won't be operated at all.

 Royal Navy aircraft carrier HMS Eagle completes its transit of the Suez Canal and re-embarks its two Swordfish squadrons that had been flying out of Port Sudan.